Acid Reflux Or Heartburn? These Natural Remedies Might Just Do The Trick

 Due to the uncomfortable—and in some cases, unbearable—symptoms, many people turn to over-the-counter and prescription medications for quick heartburn relief.
 The most common types of medications used are H2 blockers and proton-pump inhibitors (PPIs), which both suppress stomach acid production really effectively.
 But as with any drug, there can be side effects.
 The short-term effects of these drugs may include constipation, diarrhea, nausea, and vomiting.
 All uncomfortable but not particularly worrisome or serious.

 Long-term use of H2 blockers and PPIs, however, can have more serious consequences.
 Stomach acid plays a crucial role in breaking down food for proper digestion and absorption, so continual suppression of the acid may lead to nutrient deficiencies.
 Additionally, PPIs may increase blood levels of the hormone gastrin, which can leach calcium from the bones.
 This combination can increase the risk for bone fractures and osteoporosis.
 The acidity of the stomach also works to kill bacteria that can cause illnesses.
 So, chronically low stomach acid levels can leave you at risk for infections.
+Additionally, the FDA recently put a warning on a commonly used H2 blocker, ranitidine, because it contains a cancer causing chemical called NDMA.

 Another issue with H2 blockers and PPIs is dependence.
 In order to try to maintain a balance, the body responds to acid-suppressing drugs by attempting to increase production of acid.
 This is held at bay by the continued use of the drugs, but once medication is stopped, the floodgates are opened.
 The body overproduces acid, making acid reflux symptoms even worse.
 This is called rebound acid hypersecretion.
 Many people incorrectly interpret this to mean they should continue using H2 blockers or PPIs.
 Fortunately, with lifestyle changes and natural therapies, it is oftentimes possible to quell the symptoms of acid reflux and heal the root causes without medication.